csams/jack/README.md

 # jack
 Simple Python task framework for beanstalkd

-## Start beanstalkd in the background on some node
+## Start beanstalkd in the background on some host
 ```bash
 beanstalkd -l 0.0.0.0 -p 11300 2>&1 > beanstalk.out &
 ```